 8.Realize your weakness

 If you know that listening to someone’s problems will make you want to fix them, try limiting the conversation.
 If that doesn’t work, try reciting to yourself that you are only going to listen to them, understand what they are saying, and do nothing else.
+We as fixers have to be aware of what weakness we have so that we can be able to stop ourselves if we attempt to do too much.

 9. Realize that everything takes time